What Does It All Mean?

 - "Nonfat" ice cream contains less than 0.5 grams of total fat per serving.

 In addition, there are commonly used marketing phrases that describe ice cream products in terms of quality segments, such as "superpremium," "premium" and "economy."
-Several factors can contribute to a product's quality segment, such as price, brand positioning, product packaging, quality of ingredients and the amount of overrun (air) in the product.
+Several factors can contribute to a product's quality segment such as price, brand positioning, product packaging, quality of ingredients, milkfat content and the amount of overrun (air) in the product.
 Overrun refers to the amount of aeration the ice cream undergoes during its manufacture that keeps the mixture from becoming an inedible frozen mass.
 Overrun is governed by federal standards in that the finished product must not weigh less than 4.5 pounds per gallon.

 - "Superpremium" ice cream tends to have very low overrun and high fat content, and the manufacturer uses the best quality ingredients.

-- "Premium" ice creamv tends to have low overrun and higher fat content than regular ice cream, and the manufacturer uses higher quality ingredients.
+- "Premium" ice cream tends to have low overrun and higher fat content than regular ice cream, and the manufacturer uses higher quality ingredients.

 - "Regular" ice cream meets the overrun required for the federal ice cream standard.

 - "Economy" ice cream meets required overrun and generally sells for a lower price than regular ice cream.